ag961/todo-app/README.md

-# Lab 33 - ```<Login />``` and ```<Auth />```
+# Lab 34 - API Integration

-Version 1.3.0
+Version 2.0.0

 ## To Do List Manager

 A Web Application for securely managing a To Do List

-## Phase 3: Adding security and access controls to the application.
+## Phase 3: Integrating with a live API

-In this final phase, we’ll be requiring that users be logged in, in order to see the to do items.
+In this final phase, we’ll be requiring that users be logged in through a live authentication server, in order to see the to do items.
 Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.
+All To Do items will be stored in a database, accessed through a deployed API.

 ## Author